 Overseas, Visa is probably your best bet.
 But here in the U.S., American Express has some pretty amazing cards with great benefits.
-So I would say Visa wins internationally and AmEx probably takes the prize at home.
+So, I would say Visa wins internationally and AmEx probably takes the domestic prize.
 However, there are some Visa cards that are better than AmEx cards and vice-versa… it really just depends on the type of card, rewards and spending patterns that benefit you most.

 - Capital One Venture – Double miles on every purchase, every day!

 - Chase Freedom – good Visa card with no annual fee and a respectable cash back program